MoReza111/To-Do-List/README.md

 # To-Do-List
-A simple ToDo lisr=t using Vanilla JS
+A simple ToDo list using Vanilla JS and HTML and Css